davidagredano/tic-tac-toe/README.md

 ## Learning goal

-To use Factory functions and the Module pattern to create a good architecture applying the single responsibility and separation of concerns principles.
+Use Factory functions and the Module pattern to create a good architecture that applies the single responsibility and separation of concerns principles.

 Components: